-The Department Head will issue a letter to staff that were successful in the salary review, and to those whose recommendations were declined at a divisional level.
+The Department Head will issue a letter to staff that were successful in the salary review,.
 Letters will be produced the week of 16 December.

 If a salary increase was not recommended, the staff member will not receive a letter as this will be documented on the PDR form.

 Salary increases take effect on 1 February of the following year.

 You should have regular progress reviews with your manager throughout the year.
 This should be an extension of the regular discussions you have about how your work is going and the impact of training and development on your work.

 By having these conversations all year, you improve your working relationship with your manager and reduce preparation time before the formal PDR review.
 You can use the final page of the PDR form to make notes in these sessions.